ranfysvalle02/blog-drafts/att.md

     return attention_weights
 ```

+The attention weights show how much importance the model assigns to each word in the context when predicting the next word.
+Higher weights indicate greater relevance.

+- The: 2.1307
+- quick: 2.5428
+- brown: 1.9087
+- fox: 2.6365
+- jumps: 2.2119
+- over: 1.2500
+- the: 2.1166
+- lazy: 2.5802
+- dog: 1.5677

+As you can see, the words "quick," "fox," and "lazy" have the highest weights, suggesting they are the most important for predicting the next word.

 ## Predicting the Next Word with Self-Attention

 The `predict_next_word_with_self_attention` function uses the self-attention mechanism to predict the next word in a sentence.
 It first calculates the context embeddings by averaging the embeddings of the words in the context window.
 It then calculates the attention weights and applies the softmax function to get a probability distribution over the words.
 The next word is predicted by sampling from this distribution.